jararias/splitting_models/README.md

 <p align="center">
 <figure>
     <img src="assets/model_benchmark.png" alt="GISPLIT diagnostics">
+    <figcaption><em>Error metrics for DNI predicted by 14 separation models (angular dimension) for five BSRN stations.
+The radial dimension is the day of the year.</em></figcaption>
 </figure>
 </p>

-A common-interface library for state-of-the-art (and others) global solar irradiance components separation models.
+A common-interface library for state-of-the-art (and some others) global solar irradiance components separation models.
 It was developed while working on the following paper:

 > Ruiz-Arias, J.A., and Gueymard, C.A.
 (2024) Review and performance benchmarking of 1-min solar irradiance components separation methods: The critical role of dynamically-constrained sky conditions.
 Submitted for publication to _Renewable and Sustainable Energy Reviews_